Hsieh Su-wei: Playing style

-Professional career
+Career

 Early years

-During the 2001 Australian Open Junior Grand Slam event, Hsieh reached the girls' singles quarterfinals and the round of 16 in the girls doubles event with partner Natalie Ko, losing in two sets to eventual champions, Petra Cetkovská and Barbora Záhlavová-Strýcová.
+During the 2001 Australian Open Junior Grand Slam event, Hsieh reached the girls' singles quarterfinals and the round of 16 in the girls doubles event with partner Natalie Ko, losing in two sets to eventual champions Petra Cetkovská and Barbora Záhlavová-Strýcová.
 Hsieh displayed stunning results in the 2001 season as a 15-year-old.
 Playing on the ITF Women's Circuit, she won all of the five events she entered at Wellington, Kaohsiung, Bangkok (twice), and Peachtree City from January until November.
-Hsieh also competed on her first two WTA Tour events, reaching the semifinals in Bali and the quarterfinals in Pattaya.
-Although she only played seven tournaments in 2001, she had an impressive 41–2 record, in addition to starting her career with 37 wins in a row.
+Hsieh also competed in her first two WTA Tour events, reaching the semifinals in Bali and the quarterfinals in Pattaya.
+Although she played only seven tournaments in 2001, she had an impressive 41–2 record, in addition to starting her career with 37 wins in a row.
 She had success on the doubles circuit as well, reaching two finals and winning one of them.
 She played in the qualifying rounds of all four Grand Slam tournaments in 2002, but was unable to advance to the main draw in any of them.
 After a quiet 2003, Hsieh experienced an upswing in her doubles in 2004, reaching five finals on the ITF Circuit and winning a pair of titles in Incheon and New Delhi.
 In October 2004, she reached her first WTA doubles final at the Korea Open at the age of 18, where she and compatriot Chuang Chia-jung were beaten by hometown players Cho Yoon-jeong and Jeon Mi-ra.
 She made her Grand Slam main-draw debut in 2005 by qualifying at the US Open, where she was beaten by Katarina Srebotnik in the opening round.
-By the end of the year, she had won 10 singles titles and 11 doubles titles on the ITF Circuit.
+By the end of the year, she had won ten singles and eleven doubles titles on the ITF Circuit.